 In the case that the periodicInterval is set and the missingDataDetect is TRUE, the Hosting CSE shall monitor the Time Series Data based on its periodicInterval.
 When the Hosting CSE detects a missing data point, the dataGenerationTime of the missing data point is inserted into the missingDataList attribute and the missingDataCurrentNr shall be increased by one.
 When the missingDataCurrentNr reaches the missingDataMaxNr, the oldest dataGenerationTime shall be removed from missingDataList to enable the insertion of the new missing data point information.

-When an AE wants to be informed of the number of missing data points in a given renewable time duration, the AE should request the creation of a <subscription> resource and set the missingData in the eventNotificationCriteria conditions to specify the reporting policy.
+When an AE wants to be informed of the number of missing data points in a given renewable time duration, the AE shall request the creation of a <subscription> resource and set the missingData in the eventNotificationCriteria conditions to specify the reporting policy.
+The notificationEventType element in the eventNotificationCriteria shall have a value of “Report on generated missing data points”.
 This enables the AE to keep track of the number of missing data points and the corresponding time-stamps over a predefined but renewable duration (i.e. the “window duration” of the missingData condition).

 When the Hosting CSE reports missing data points, it shall check the missingData condition in the subscription resources created for that purpose.